 Originally dedicated on November 20, 1909, the historic Gunter Hotel’s roots date back to the first year of the Republic of Texas.
 In 1837, the Frontier Hotel was at the corner of what was then El Rincon and El Paseo Streets.
 By the turn of the century, these streets had been renamed St. Mary’s Street and Houston Avenue, and the intersection had become a vital part of San Antonio’s business center.

 Jot Gunter and a group of investors decided that a palatial new hotel would meet the demands of the state’s most progressive city, and with that, the Gunter Hotel was born.
 Designed by the same architectural firm that did the Hotel Adolphus in Dallas and the Galvez in Galveston, the magnificent hotel was the largest building in San Antonio at the time.
 The San Antonio landmark established an excellent reputation and became a favorite for business and leisure travelers nationwide.

-Across the street from the Majestic Theater, the hotel has attracted its share of Hollywood celebrities, including Mae West and cowboy film stars Tom Mix, Roy Rogers, John Wayne and Gene Autry.
+Across the street from the Majestic Theater, the hotel has attracted its share of Hollywood celebrities, including Mae West and cowboy film stars Tom Mix, Roy Rogers, John Wayne, and Gene Autry.
 Other notable guests over the years included Presidents Franklin Roosevelt and Harry Truman.

 It all started on February 2, 1965, when a blonde man in his late 20’s checked into room 636.
-Though he checked in alone, under the alias Albert Knox, he was soon seen over the next several days accompanied by a tall blonde sophisticated looking woman.
+Though he checked in alone, under the alias Albert Knox, he was soon seen over the next several days accompanied by a tall blonde sophisticated-looking woman.

-Obviously not wishing to celebrate its more infamous past, you may very well find the staff of the Sheraton unwilling to talk about the grisly murder or the alleged haunting.
+Not wishing to celebrate its more infamous past, you may very well find the staff of the Sheraton unwilling to talk about the grisly murder or the alleged haunting.

 Sheraton Gunter Hotel